-Is it possible to bring fruit or plants into California?
+Is it possible to bring fruit or plants into California from another state?

 * If you ship agricultural products into California, you must state on the outside of the package the common or scientific name of the item and where it was grown.
 Failure to properly identify the contents of your shipment can cause your shipment to be destroyed.